Officer Candidate School: Becoming an Officer

+Most of those instructors have deployed overseas or in response to natural disasters.
+They can bring those experiences to training.
+It also differs from the other OCS programs as it allows candidates time in between duty training weekends to prep them for what they would face as an officer in the National Guard.

+“OCS is for Soldiers who want to move on to a leadership role within the military,” Britt said.
+“It is an incredible program that prepares them for leadership skills both in the military and civilian world.”

-If you are interested in Officer Candidate School, the ways to join are to reach out to a local recruiter if you are a civilian, unit leadership for enlisted soldiers, or the Ohio National Guard mobile app.
-(OCS courtesy photo)
+If you are interested in OCS, the ways to join are to reach out to a local recruiter if you are a civilian, unit leadership for enlisted soldiers, or the Ohio National Guard mobile app.

 |Date Taken: